maths29/toDo-review/README.md

 # 📖 [Todo List- HTML, CSS, JS] <a name="about-project"></a>

-This is the first project of Module 2
+This is a ToDo list project

 ## 🛠 Built With <a name="built-with"></a>